Last Updated on October 21, 2023 by bigscoots

 Although we’ve included specific measures above, Aperol Spritz is a really forgiving cocktail and it’s just as easy to free-pour this cocktail so long as you follow the golden rule – use more Prosecco than Aperol to take the edge off the natural Aperol bitterness.

 - Fill a glass with ice – make sure the glass is nearly full

 - Add the Aperol and Prosecco to the glass and stir (don’t shake)

 The ratio of Aperol to Prosecco can vary depending on your personal taste.
 Some bars and restaurants keep things simple and make their Aperol Spritz with equal parts Aperol and Prosecco.
 But we enjoy ours the ‘official way’ (as stated by Aperol themselves) with three parts Prosecco to two parts Aperol.
 What can we say?
 We’re partial to Prosecco around here.

-What is the best Prosecco for Aperol Spritz?
+What is the best Prosecco to use?

 While any sparkling wine can technically be used in a Spritz, a proper Italian Aperol Spritz requires proper Italian Prosecco.

 Prosecco is a sparkling white wine that originates from the Prosecco region of Northern Italy, just an hour from Venice.
 It is produced from the Glera grape and uses the ‘Charmat method’ (or tank method) of fermentation.
 Prosecco differs from French Champagne not only in its grapes and production method but also in its taste profile.
 Prosecco has subtle fruity and floral notes and light and airy bubbles, making it ideal for use in cocktails.